 What is the Home Ownership and Equity Protection Act (HOEPA)?

-The Home Ownership and Equity Protection Act (HOEPA) is a federal law that aims to prevent abusive practices in the mortgage industry, ultimately promoting greater transparency and fairness in the market.
-Read on to learn your rights under HOEPA.
+- The Home Ownership and Equity Protection Act (HOEPA) is a federal law that aims to protect consumers from predatory mortgage lending.

 What is HOEPA?

+In addition, HOEPA requires that borrowers undergo pre-loan counseling and restricts fees and penalties that can be imposed on them.
 Historically, borrowers with poor credit are offered significantly more expensive loans.
-HOEPA seeks to ensure that borrowers who take out high-cost loans have a clear understanding of the terms.
+HOEPA seeks to ensure that borrowers who take out these high-cost loans have a clear understanding of the terms of their debt, and recourse should these terms be violated.

 Which mortgage types does HOEPA cover?